tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Caching.MongoDB/README.md

 # Tingle.Extensions.Caching.MongoDB

-This folder contains an implementation of `IDistributedCache` using MongoDB that can also be leveraged in ASP.NET Core as a Session State Provider.
+This package contains an implementation of `IDistributedCache` using MongoDB that can also be leveraged in ASP.NET Core as a Session State Provider.
 This implementation is highly inspired by [CosmosCache](https://github.com/Azure/Microsoft.Extensions.Caching.Cosmos).

 ## MongoClient initialization